Photographed by Amy Barnard

 Even hearing the words “beach house” brings on feelings of relaxation.
 Those two enchanting words conjure images of lazy golden days spent lounging on a porch, gazing out at a seemingly endless ocean; strolling in soft sand with waves lapping at your feet; or plying the swells with surfboard or kayak until sunset when, tired and happy, you skip just steps to a welcoming seaside home.

 Here, we highlight three uniquely beautiful Santa Barbara area beach houses—a sprawling scientist’s retreat, an Italian-style villa with murals hand painted by the owner and a colorful cliffside lair accented with salvaged architectural finds.
 Each is a personal statement, completely different in style, but they all share a stunning oceanfront location.
+If you’re feeling inspired, and it’s time to expand your property portfolio, curl your toes in pristine sand and sip mojitos under the setting sun, then you might want to have a read through this guide on mortgages for second homes.
+Who knows, this time next year you could be soaking up the sun and wondering what all the fuss was about.

 The elegant oceanfront Kavli Estate in Hope Ranch has the feel of a private resort.
 Set on about four acres, the property includes a tennis court, a swimming pool, sprawling lawns, bluff-top patios and private access to the beach.
 Physicist, entrepreneur and philanthropist Fred Kavli, who passed away in 2013, owned the nearly 12,000-square-foot home.
 The estate is on the market, and proceeds from its sale will benefit the Kavli Foundation, which Kavli founded to advance science for the betterment of humanity and to promote public understanding and support for scientists and their work.